comp1100/comp1100.github.io/_sources/workshops/Week_7_prototyping.md

 In your team, take the problem that you identified and use divergent thinking to generate some potential solutions (value propositions) for your customers' problems.

-Remember to record your ideas as your generate them, either on a large piece of paper, some post-it notes, or a notebook.
+Remember to record your ideas as you generate them, either on a large piece of paper, some post-it notes, or a notebook.
 Avoid using a digital device such as a laptop, which is slow and makes it difficult take a high-level view of all of the ideas.

 ## Exit ticket

-1. Get youur legend use your paper and digital prototypes.
+1. Get your legend to use your paper and digital prototypes.

-2. Show your legend the notes from  your divergent thinking session, and give them a 30 second description of your favourite solution so far
+2. Show your legend the notes from your divergent thinking session, and give them a 30 second description of your favourite solution so far.